 Although publishing houses vary widely in how they implement the editing process, and change has also come over time, this schematic is intended to be a simple and helpful “map” to the journey of your book from manuscript to printed books.

-Manuscript: Developmental Editing
+Editing for Self-Publishers: Developmental Editing

 Before you even finish your book, perhaps before it’s more than an outline, a sample and an idea, you may start the editorial process.
 The first kind of editing you will encounter is developmental editing.